RuoranXu/RuoranXu.github.io/_pages/about.md

 I am a second-year undergraduate student at Xi'an Jiaotong-Liverpool University, majoring in Applied Mathematics, and I am expected to complete my BSc degree at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), where I am supervised by Prof. [Qiufeng Wang](https://wqf510.github.io/).
 I will visit yale for several months in the summer, supervised by Prof. [Arman Cohan](https://armancohan.com/) and [Yilun Zhao](https://yilunzhao.github.io/).
 If you are interested in my research, please feel free to contact me.

 My research interests span AI for math reasoning, AI for Science, multimodal large language models and Reinforcement Learning.
 In my spare time, I also engage in research on optimization theory and mathematical physics.
+I'm always willing to communicate with people from different backgrounds.

 # 🔥 News

 <div style="max-height: 350px; overflow-y: auto; border: 1px solid #e0e0e0; border-radius: 8px; padding: 10px 15px; background-color: #fafafa;" markdown="1">
+- *2026.05*: &nbsp;🎉🎉 Our work "Singularity-aware Optimization via Randomized Geometric Probing: Towards Stable Non-smooth Optimization" was accepted by ICML2026.
 - *2026.02*: &nbsp;🎉🎉 Our work "Hilbert-Geo: Solving Solid Geometric Problems by Neural-Symbolic Reasoning" was accepted by CVPR2026.
 - *2025.06*: &nbsp;🎉🎉 I was supported by the Summer Undergraduate Research Fellowship(SURF) at XJTLU to study large language models for math reasoning.
 - *2025.03*: &nbsp;🎉🎉 I will intern at Shanghai AI Lab for several months.